Atlantis (TV series): Plot

 In the modern day, Jason, the protagonist of the show, pilots a one-man submarine to investigate a deep sea disturbance that resulted in the disappearance of his father when he was a child.
 When he discovers the location, the submarine begins to fail and he is pulled into white light.
-He wakes up on the shores of the kingdom of Atlantis, which is ruled by a traditionalist, King Minos and his power-hungry, manipulative wife, Queen Pasiphae.
+He wakes up on the shores of the kingdom of Atlantis, which is ruled by the traditionalist King Minos and his power-hungry wife Queen Pasiphae, who seeks the throne for herself.

-Under a set of circumstances, he is given shelter by a couple of unlucky and largely unemployed locals: Pythagoras — a young intellectual who enjoys beautiful triangles — and the rotund, ex-prize fighter Hercules — a hopeless romantic who spends most of his time in taverns drinking and gambling.
-The three of them encounter monsters, gods and demigods, as they live the Greek myths and battle to do good and protect the innocent.
-Along the way, they pick up some allies including Medusa, a palace maid; Ariadne, daughter of the King and heir to the throne; and a mysterious Oracle, who seems unsurprised at Jason's arrival.
-The Oracle predicts a world-changing destiny is in store for Jason if he stays on the right path.
+Initially on the run from the authorities, he is given shelter by a pair of unlucky and largely unemployed locals: Pythagoras – a young intellectual who has yet to uncover his theorem – and the ex-prize fighter Hercules – a hopeless romantic who spends most of his time in taverns drinking and gambling.
+The trio live out a series of Greek myths over the show's two season run, encountering monsters, gods, and demigods as they battle to do good and protect the innocent.
+Along the way, they acquire new allies and friends including Medusa, a palace maid; Ariadne, daughter of the King and heir to the throne; and the mysterious Oracle, who seems unsurprised at Jason's arrival and is in some way connected to him.
+The Oracle predicts that a world-changing destiny is in store for Jason if he remains on the right path.